JactusTheCactus/mythology/mena.md

 	- `Kuf'nur`
 	- `Nok'vur`
 - Wizard
-	- Any mortal can become a wizard, but some people are more gifted than others
+	- Any mortal can become a Wizard, but some people are more gifted than others
 	- There are post-secondary schools, where one can become a skilled wizard
 	- Imbued by `Ga'ldin`, with a fraction of the power of another Deity; i.e:
 		- Pyrokinetics; `Bra'ður`